-As with any kind of drugs, the consequences caused by Cocaine Addiction are of psychological, emotional, and social nature.
-The main difference between cocaine abuse and any other drug abuse is that the consequences happen faster in the case of cocaine abuse, than in case of other drug abuse.
+As with any kind of drug, the consequences caused by Cocaine Addiction are of psychological, emotional, and social nature.
+The main difference between cocaine abuse and any other drug abuse is that the consequences happen faster in the case of cocaine abuse than in the case of other drug abuse.
 One of the main consequences is related to family and friends, who are the first to suffer when a person is addicted to cocaine.

 Cocaine is not only dangerous due to its consequences, but also due to the fact that the consequences are not determined by the time of the addiction or by the quantity abused.
 There are cases of people who have died even from the first use of cocaine.

-In case of Cocaine Addiction, there also appear post-acute withdrawal symptoms.
-The main symptoms in this case are:
+In the case of Cocaine Addiction, there are also post-acute withdrawal symptoms.

 Any person can recover from Cocaine Addiction and can prevent relapse.
-In order to do this, the first step is to acknowledge there is an addiction problem and to seek for help.
-As long as the person wishes to give up the addiction and seeks for specialized help and support, any addiction can be treated, regardless of its seriousness.
+In order to do this, the first step is to acknowledge that there is an addiction problem and to seek help.
+As long as the person wishes to give up the addiction and seeks specialized help and support, any addiction can be treated, regardless of its seriousness.

 At Rockland Treatment Center, we understand how consuming addiction is and how intimidating taking the first step to a better, sober life can be.
 We have served clients nationwide with our residential and outpatient programs using custom-built treatment plans to help you achieve and maintain sobriety, and we are ready to do the same for you.
 We recognize that each person’s journey is unique, and will work with you to determine your individual needs and desires for recovery.